 Tips from my Mom:

-My mother knew many things about natural remedies for all sorts of maladies and while writing this page, I read in a medical journal that ginger is a recommended remedy for seasickness!
+My mother knew many things about natural remedies for all sorts of maladies and while writing this page, I read in a medical journal that ginger is a recommended remedy for seasickness and other forms of motion sickness.
 My mom was one smart cookie!

 Remedies for Seasickness: